atinfo/awesome-test-automation/python-test-automation.md

 * [keyboard](https://github.com/boppreh/keyboard) - Hook and simulate global keyboard events on Windows and Linux.
 * [Errbot](http://errbot.io/en/latest/) - Errbot is a chatbot, a daemon that connects to your favorite chat service and brings your tools into the conversation.
 * [tappy](https://github.com/python-tap/tappy) - tappy is a set of tools for working with the Test Anything Protocol (TAP) in Python.
 TAP is a line based test protocol for recording test data in a standard way.
+* [pyscreenshot](https://github.com/ponty/pyscreenshot) - The pyscreenshot module can be used to copy the contents of the screen to a PIL or Pillow image memory using various back-ends.
+Replacement for the ImageGrab Module, which works on Windows only, so Windows users don't need this library.

 # Resources
 Where to discover new libraries, information, tools, etc.